How to Sync Google Calendar with Microsoft Outlook and Teams (2026)

 This pulls in Google Calendar events without an ICS URL.
 Only works for personal @outlook.com/@hotmail.com accounts — not for work/school Microsoft 365 accounts.

-CalendarBridge is the most reliable tool for keeping both calendars in sync.
+CalendarBridge is a paid tool for keeping both calendars in full two-way sync.
 When you create, edit, or delete an event in one calendar, it mirrors in the other — including cancellations.

 Cost: ~$4–8/month.
-The only option if you genuinely need changes to propagate both ways.
+Worth it only if you genuinely need changes to propagate both ways rather than a free one-way mirror.

 For Organizations: Google Workspace + Microsoft 365